SysKitTeam/docs-point/power-platform/power-platform-reports/copilot-agents-reports.md

 * **Active Owners** shows the number of agent owners who are not deleted or blocked

-The report provides the following views you can find in the top left dropdown:
+The report provides the following views, which you can find in the top left dropdown:
 * **Orphaned Copilot Agents** - shows Copilot agents with no active owners
 * **Sensitive Agents** - shows Copilot agents with sensitive knowledge sources